aaronstrong/aws-machine-learning-associate/domain4/README.md

 ### *VPN Only* Communication with the Internet

-To stop SageMaker AI from providing internet access to your Studio notebooks, disable internet access by specifying the VPC only network access type.
+To stop SageMaker AI from providing internet access to your **SageMaker Domain, Studio, or Notebook Instances**, disable internet access by specifying the VPC only network access type.
 Specify this network access type when you onboard to Studio or call the CreateDomain API.
 As a result, you won't be able to run a Studio notebook unless:

 * your VPC has an interface endpoint to the SageMaker API and runtime, or a NAT gateway with internet access
 * your security groups allow outbound connections